Home Compare BR vs LDOS

 Growth

-Broadridge Financial Solutions, Inc. ranks near the top of the group on growth; Leidos Holdings, Inc. sits in the weaker half.
+Broadridge Financial Solutions, Inc. sits in the stronger part of the group on growth, while Leidos Holdings, Inc. is closer to mid-pack.

 Growth — Dominant Gap